PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

 #### Call to action

- - **Configure** - when pressed the tab changes to a configuration where it's possible to edit the view of the products and sales
+ - **Configure** - when pressed the tab changes to a configuration where it's possible to edit the view of the products and sales, 4 fields are displayed:
+   - **Number of "Recent Orders" to display** - drop down field with the options: 5, 10, 20, 50.
+   - **Number of "Best Sellers" to display** - drop down field with the options: 5, 10, 20, 50.
+   - **Number of "Most Viewed" to display** - drop down field with the options: 5, 10, 20, 50.
+   - **Number of "Top Searches" to display** - drop down field with the options: 5, 10, 20, 50.
+   - "Save", when pressed, reverts to the previous product and sales dashboard.
  - **Refresh** - refreshes the stats of the Products and Sales.

 Below there are 4 buttons that can be chosen: